decidim/decidim/docs/services/maps.md

 https://opentileserver.org/

-In this example, we assume you have used the following domain for the tiles
+In the example configuration, we assume you have used the following domain for the tiles server:
-server:

 https://tiles.example.org